-The CDE - Common Data Environment - can be defined as an application, generally available in Cloud, usable by any devices (Computer, Tablet or Smartphone) from which it is possible to manage unambiguously and structured information for project management.
-The CDE allows to distribute information and create value for the whole chain of operators involved in the process facilitating collaboration among them.
+The CDE - Common Data Environment - can be defined as an application, generally available in Cloud, usable by any device (Computer, Tablet or Smartphone) from which it is possible to manage unambiguously and structured information for project management.
+The CDE allows distributing information and creating value for the whole chain of operators involved in the process facilitating collaboration among them.